 Advertising Disclosure

-10 Oxygen- and Iron-Rich Foods to Improve Circulation
+10 Oxygen and Iron-Rich Foods to Improve Circulation

 Head and shoulders photograph of Anju Mobin

-Proper circulation is essential for optimal health.
 Good circulation ensures the transport of oxygen and nutrients through the blood to the entire body.
 This aids vital organ functions, cell development and growth, and enhanced immunity to keep the body disease-free.

 1. Pomegranates

+Pomegranates are a good source of several essential nutrients and contain plant polyphenols and nitrates that help increase blood oxygen levels.
 Consuming 100g of pomegranate rubies contains healthy carbs and dietary fiber.
-It is also high in vitamins, choline, and minerals such as iron, copper, and zinc, all of which help increase oxygen levels and blood flow.
+This fruit is also high in vitamins, choline, and minerals such as iron, copper, and zinc, all of which help increase oxygen levels and blood flow.

 2. Citrus